paulhennell/wordpress-easy-table/README.md

 ## Installation

-You can download a zip from github and  upload using WordPress plugin uploader or upload manually uncompressed plugin file using FTP.
+Download the master branch zip from github [here](https://github.com/paulhennell/wordpress-easy-table/archive/refs/heads/master.zip) and upload to WordPress plugin screen.
+If you have the old version of easy table, deactive and delete it, do not run both plugins.

+If you use the [wordpress git updater plugin](https://git-updater.com/) you will be able to automaticly update the plugin.

 ## Example usage